 He studied in London with Roger Redgate, and at Durham University with Fabrice Fitch and Martyn Harry.
 In 2013, his piece “THERE IS NO SOLACE THIS HAS BEEN GOING ON A LONG TIME” was selected as one of three winning submissions in the London Sinfonietta’s R.S.V.P.
 Call for Works.

-Recent commissions include “Isolation”, inspired by the plight of choirs during the Covid-19 pandemic and written to be performed live online with videoconferencing software.
-His “Five Vesper Motets” were premiered in 2019, as part of a new version of Monteverdi’s Vespers of 1610 (Marienvesper).
+Recent commissions include “Isolation”, inspired by the plight of choirs during the Covid-19 pandemic, is the world’s first piece written to be performed live online with commercially-available videoconferencing software.
+His “Five Vesper Motets” were premiered in 2019, as part of a new version of Monteverdi’s Vespers of 1610 (DE: Marienvesper).

-Alongside his composition, he is active as a choral conductor and chorusmaster, and made instrumental arrangements for Deutsche Oper Berlin, Berlin Philharmonic Education, and the vocal score of a new opera for Bayerische Staatsoper.
+Alongside his composition, he is active as a choral conductor and chorusmaster.
+He has made instrumental arrangements for Deutsche Oper Berlin and Berlin Philharmonic Education, and the vocal score of a new opera for Bayerische Staatsoper.